Maxprofs/Simlyn/README.md

 2. Publish the Universal Windows Platform (UWP) app to the Raspberry Pi 3

     - Make sure you proplery connected the Raspberry Pi 3 to the BME280 sensor by following [this](https://www.raspberrypi-spy.co.uk/2016/07/using-bme280-i2c-temperature-pressure-sensor-in-python/) guide
-    -	Install [Windows 10 IoT Core](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/iotdashboard) on the Raspberry Pi 3 (if you experience slow performance, make sure to use a SD card of 16GB or more)
+    -	Install [Windows 10 IoT Core](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/iotdashboard) on the Raspberry Pi 3 (if you experience slow performance behavior, make sure to use a SD card of 16GB or more)
     - Open the class `MainPage.xaml.cs` located in the folder [Simlyn Universal Windows Platform App](https://github.com/chris-to-pher/Simlyn/tree/master/Simlyn%20Universal%20Windows%20Platform%20App).
-Update the following variables as described below (please see the Azure portal to get your keys):
+Update the variables as described below (please see the Azure portal the keys):
         - `private string iotHubUri = "<Your IoT Hub Uri>";` on line 33
         - `private string deviceKey = "<Your Device Key>";` on line 34
-        - `deviceClient = DeviceClient.Create(iotHubUri, new DeviceAuthenticationWithRegistrySymmetricKey("<Your Device Name>", deviceKey), TransportType.Mqtt);` on line 39
+        - `deviceClient = DeviceClient.Create(iotHubUri, new DeviceAuthenticationWithRegistrySymmetricKey("Your Device Name", deviceKey), TransportType.Mqtt);` on line 39
-    - Connect Visual Studio to your remote Raspberry device.
+    - Remotely connect Visual Studio to your Raspberry.
 [This](https://docs.microsoft.com/en-us/windows/iot-core/develop-your-app/appdeployment) tutorial shows the basic steps
     - Build the Visual Studio solution (Ctrl + Shift + B).
 This could take a while as VS downloads and installs the NuGet packages used in the project
-    - Deploy the app to the remote device (you can publish it as well).
-As we are running the sample on a Raspberry, make sure you select "ARM" as your target platform
+    - Deploy the app to the device (you can publish as well).
+As we are running the sample on a Broadcom processor, make sure you select "ARM" as the target platform
-    - You will see some debugging output in the console.
-You can verify the data ingress by switching to the IoT Hub in the Azure portal
+    - You will see some debugging output in the console after the deployment.
+You can verify cloud data ingress by switching to the IoT Hub in the Azure portal

 3. Configure and Publish the Web API

-	- If you havent done by now, install [.NET Core 2.0 or later](https://www.microsoft.com/net/download/windows) on your local machine
+	- If you havent done so far, install [.NET Core 2.0 or later](https://www.microsoft.com/net/download/windows) on your machine
     - Open the [Simlyn Web API](https://github.com/chris-to-pher/Simlyn/tree/master/Simlyn%20Web%20API) and switch to the class `Globals.cs`.
 Edit the following parameters (you get all parameters by switching to the Cosmos DB database account using the Azure portal):
         - `public static readonly string DocDBDatabaseId = "<Your Database ID>";` on line 13
         - `public static readonly string DocDBEndpoint = "<Your Cosmos DB Endpoint Uri>";` on line 14
         - `public static readonly string DocDBAuthKey = "<Your Doc DB Auth key>";` on line 15
         - `public static readonly string DocDBCollectionHistory = "<Your Collection Name>";` on line 20
     - Right click on the project and select `Publish`.
 Deploy the API to one of the web app resources you created in step 1
-    - As we are using [Swagger](https://swagger.io/), so you can browse to `<resourcename>.azurewebsites.net/swagger` to see the .NET controllers and operations
+    - As we are using the [Swagger](https://swagger.io/) package, browse to `<resourcename>.azurewebsites.net/swagger` to see the public .NET POST and GET operations

     ![Simlyn Web API Swagger](https://raw.githubusercontent.com/chris-to-pher/Simlyn/master/Screenshots/Swagger%20API%20App.JPG)